SharksZhang/ReadNotes/Spring/spring-framework-official-doc.md

 ### 1.1.
 Introduction to the Spring IoC Container and Beans

+ ioc：It is a process whereby objects define their dependencies (that is, the other objects they work with) only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.
+The container then injects those dependencies when it creates the bean.

 1. The `org.springframework.beans` and `org.springframework.context` packages are the basis for Spring Framework’s IoC container.
 The [`BeanFactory`](https://docs.spring.io/spring-framework/docs/5.3.0/javadoc-api/org/springframework/beans/factory/BeanFactory.html) interface provides an advanced configuration mechanism capable of managing any type of object. [`ApplicationContext`](https://docs.spring.io/spring-framework/docs/5.3.0/javadoc-api/org/springframework/context/ApplicationContext.html) is a sub-interface of `BeanFactory`.
 It adds:
    - Easier integration with Spring’s AOP features
    - Message resource handling (for use in internationalization)
    - Event publication
    - Application-layer specific contexts such as the `WebApplicationContext` for use in web applications.
+   -

 ### 1.2.
 Container Overview